itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 #### WSDL

 - A **WSDL** is an **XML document** that **describes** a web service.
-- It tells about the functions that you can implement or exposed to the client e.g; getRecipe etc.
+- It tells about the functions that you can implement or exposed to the client e.g; getRecipe etc, request parameters, which are optional, which are required etc and also about the response.
 - It actually stands for **Web Services Description/Definition Language**.

 #### SOAP